lzy001Yuki/Crossformer/README.md

-# DecoFormer:CrossFormer with DLinear Model
+# DecoFormer:Enhancing CrossFormer's Performance through DLinear Integration

-This project mainly addresses Time Series Forecasting(TSF) based on a fasciniating model [CrossFormer](https://github.com/Thinklab-SJTU/Crossformer) (ICLR2023).
-However, considering TSF is time-related, whereas Crossformer's design of Cross-Time Stage(CTS) applies time-invariant Multi-Attention Mechanism, this work abandons CTS and coalesces another model called Decomposition Linear (also noted as *Dlinear*).
-Consequently, the result shows that without losing accuracy, Decoformer can handle TSF with a simpler structure.
-What's more, it has better performance on Long-term Forcasting.
+**Decoformer** mainly addresses Time Series Forecasting(TSF) problem based on [CrossFormer](https://github.com/Thinklab-SJTU/Crossformer) (ICLR2023).
+Considering that TSF is time-related, whereas Crossformer's design of Cross-Time Stage(CTS) applies time-invariant Multi-Attention Mechanism, this work abandons CTS and integrates another model called Decomposition Linear (also noted as *Dlinear*).
+Consequently, the result shows that while maintaining comparable accuracy, Decoformer can handle TSF with a simpler structure.
+Furthermore, it has better performance on Long-term Forcasting.